ReSound Hearing Aid Reviews

 ReSound Phone Clip+

-The current line of ReSound hearing aids stream to iPhones and iPads.
-If you use an Android phone or tablet, the Phone Clip+ converts the Bluetooth signal from your phone to the 2.4 GHz signal of your hearing aids.
-This allows you to hear in both hearing aids, hands-free, and also controls the basic functions of the hearing aid.
+The current line of ReSound hearing aids stream to iPhones, some iPads and some Android devices.
+If you use an older Android model, the Phone Clip+ converts the Bluetooth signal from your phone to the 2.4 GHz signal of your hearing aids.
+It allows you to hear in both hearing aids hands-free and also controls the basic functions of the hearing aid.
 That means you can stream music and phone calls straight from your phone.

 ReSound Remote Controls